-Project Future Proof is a staged project to upgrade flood protection, such as stopbanks and floodwalls, along the Whakatāne town centre stretches of the Whakatāne River / Ōhinemataroa.
+Project Future Proof is a multi-stage project to upgrade flood defences (stopbanks and floodwalls) along the Whakatāne CBD stretches of the Whakatāne River / Ōhinemataroa.

 Find out more about our flood protection efforts across the rohe.